 Read The Signs and Anticipate The Play

-As we are all well aware by now, social distancing can have some effects on your mental health as at one time or another we are all left with the feeling of boredom, stress, depression, and a sense of loneliness.
+As we are all well aware by now, social distancing can have some effects on your mental health.
+As at one time or another we are all left with the feeling of boredom, stress, depression, and a sense of loneliness.
 It is crucial to identify these individual customer needs and address them before it becomes a problem area.
-IT has never been more important to anticipate your customer’s behaviours by fully understanding your customer profiles and how they engage with content.
+IT has never been more important.
+Use it to anticipate your customer’s behaviours by fully understanding your customer profiles and how they engage with content.
 Brands must create meaningful, engaging and supportive messages and deliver real-time assurance to convey the connection we are all looking for, especially now.

 Our New Best Friend – Technology During COVID-19

-It has become increasingly challenging to meet new customer needs (or you wouldn’t be reading this right now), and you must think about how you can do so with the limited resources you have available to you due to social distancing.
-Organizations, especially e-commerce, are being buried with online orders while trying to ensure the health of employees, they don’t run out of stock, and other worries we all have.
-It has never been more important than now to leverage technology, whether that be online orders, utilizing your CRM tool for customer retention, lead generation tools, or chat functions.
+It has become increasingly challenging to meet new customer needs (or you wouldn’t be reading this right now).
+Y you must think about how you can do so with the limited resources you have available to you due to social distancing.
+Organizations, especially e-commerce, are being buried with online orders.
+All while trying to ensure the health of employees, they don’t run out of stock, and other worries we all have.
+It has never been more important than now to leverage technology.
+Whether that be online orders, utilizing your CRM tool for customer retention, lead generation tools, or chat functions.
 Ensuring every customers’ needs are met and the experience is what is expected is what your goal should be with every individual customer you encounter.

 Social Butterfly – Using Social Media During COVID-19

 Your marketing strategies during COVID-19 for your business regardless of your current situation must include posting on social media regularly.
 Even if you have to temporarily shut your doors or move to a fully online experience, you should never stop posting on social media.
 Customers look at social channels when researching new business opportunities.
 Any outdated posts, gap in posting or lack thereof does not look good.
 Some ideas for posting during these times if you do not have any content to share are: